redbco/infermesh/README.md

 ## 🎯 Who is this for?

-infermesh is targeted at organizations and teams that run **AI inference at meaningful scale** and face challenges in GPU efficiency, reliability, and observability.
+**InferMesh** is targeted at organizations and teams that run **AI inference at meaningful scale** and face challenges in GPU efficiency, reliability, and observability.
 Typical users include:

 - **AI infrastructure teams** running fleets of hundreds or thousands of GPUs who need better utilization and reduced cost per inference.
 - **Cloud providers and platform teams** offering inference services and wanting to integrate multi-tenant, GPU-aware routing.